Prediabetes (borderline diabetes) explained as simply as possible…

 What are the complications of Prediabetes?

 If left untreated, Prediabetes can become Type 2 Diabetes.
 Type 2 Diabetes is associated with several complications affecting the blood vessels in our bodies.
-Complications in Type 2 Diabetes can be described as microvascular (small blood vessels) or macrovascular (large blood vessels) complications (Microvascular and Macrovascular Complications of Diabetes).
+Complications in Type 2 Diabetes can be described as microvascular (small blood vessels) or macrovascular (large blood vessels) complications.
 Diabetes-related complications occur over time due to persistent high blood glucose levels, high blood pressure, and abnormal cholesterol levels.
 These complications are serious and can be life-threatening.

 Macrovascular complications – Problems with large blood vessels